xxradar/mitmproxy_k8s_interception/docs/hacking_ideas.md

 ```
 kubectl set env deploy -n hacking --all "http_proxy=http://mitmproxy-svc.mitmproxy:8080/" "https_proxy=http://mitmproxy-svc.mitmproxy:8080/"
 ```
+Note: pods will be restarted at this point, but will have the env variables. <br>

 ## Sometimes you miss the binaries (and you can't reboot the pod :))